Platform.sh has taken numerous steps to ensure compliance with the General Data Protection Regulation (GDPR).

 Find the most up-to-date list on the Trust Center privacy page.

 When Platform.sh acts as a Processor of our customer’s data, we may use subprocessors to assist us with such processing, such as backend hosting providers.
 We execute DPAs with all third parties whose services we utilize if they are processing EU personal information on our behalf.
-In addition, we execute relevant Standard Contractual Clauses (SCCs) to ensure compliance with obligations related to international transfers under the GDPR.
+In addition, we execute relevant Standard Contractual Clauses (SCCs), incorporated into our DPA, to ensure compliance with obligations related to international transfers under the GDPR.

 Similarly, when Platform.sh acts as a Controller of our customer’s data, we may engage processors to help us with certain processing, such as account management, marketing, or processing payments.